NekoAlosama/fix_audio/README.md

 Processed audio files are sent to the output folder as 32-bit floating-point .wav files.
 Non-audio files (covers, documents, etc.) are transfered to the output folder.
 The original audio files are kept in the input folder, so remember to delete them if you don't need to re-run the program with changes.

 ## Reflection
-__Known problems I can't fix__:
+__Known problems I can't seem to fix__:
 * Symphonia dev-0.6 doesn't support certain features
   * Try converting music files to .wav
     * .opus files or video files containing audio in general
     * .mp3 file output is longer than it should
+* Current alignment algorithm introduces clicks
-* Alignment may introduce clicks
+  * Unsure when and why the clicks occur
-  * Possible that original audio had the clicks, but were out-of-phase
+  * Partially mitigated through window overlapping
 * FFT introduces relatively minor transient smearing / pre-echo
-  * Problem tracks:
-    * SOPHIE - "MSMSMSM": Transient hi-hat of <0.1s, right channel delayed by ~0.02s
+  * Mainly affects very short hi-hats and sounds delayed in one channel

 __Things to do__:
 * Copy tags from input to output